-7. The rejection of collectivism, of the subordination of the individual to the group.
-The rejection of the ideology of collective responsibility (a rejection that does not mean the refusal of social or class analysis, but rather that removes the moral judgment from such analysis, and refuses the dangerous practice of blaming individuals for activities that have been done in the name of, or that have been attributed to, a social category of which they are said to be a part, but about which they had no choice - e.g., "Jew", "gypsy", "male", "white", etc.).
-The rejection of the idea that anyone, either due to "privilege" or due to supposed membership in a particular oppressed group, owes uncritical solidarity to any struggle or movement, and the recognition that such a ical solidarity to any struggle or movement, and the recognition that such a ical solidarity to any struggle or movement, and the recognition that such a acting to expiate these "crimes", giving uncritical support to the movements of those more oppressed than they are.
+The political logic of the left, with its organizational requirements, its embrace of democracy and the quantitative illusion and its valorization of people as mere members of social categories, is inherently collectivist, suppressing the individual as such.
+This expresses itself in the call for individuals to sacrifice themselves to the various causes, programs and organizations of the left.
+Behind these calls one finds the manipulative ideologies of collective identity, collective responsibility and collective guilt.
+Individuals who are defined as being part of a "privileged" group-"straight", "white", "male", "first-world", "middle class"- are held responsible for all the oppression attributed to that group.
+They are then manipulated into acting to expiate these "crimes", giving uncritical support to the movements of those more oppressed than they are.
 Individuals who are defined as being part of an oppressed group are manipulated into accepting collective identity in this group out of a mandatory "solidarity" - sisterhood, black nationalism, queer identity, etc. If they reject or even deeply and radically criticize this group identity, this is equated with acceptance of their own oppression.
 In fact, the individual who acts on his or her own (or only with those with whom s/he has developed real affinity) against her or his oppression and exploitation as s/he experiences it in his or her life, is accused of "bourgeois individualism", in spite of the fact that s/he is struggling precisely against the alienation, separation and atomization that is the inherent result of the collective alienated social activity that the state and capital - so-called "bourgeois society" - impose upon us.